joankabello/my_rpg_2017/README.md

 # my_rpg_2017
-A Role Play Game made in the end of the first year with my teammate @Najada.
+A Role Playing Game made in the end of the first year with my teammate @Najada.